INDUSTRY · AUTOMOTIVE INDUSTRY

 StatCan, 2024

-Quebec’s automotive sector is fundamentally two-sided.
-On one side, 946 light-vehicle dealerships (Source: CADA, 2024) — a market in accelerating consolidation where 146 groups control more than 75% of locations, up from 60% ten years ago (AutoMédia).
+Quebec's automotive sector is two-sided.
+On one side, around 946 new-vehicle dealerships form a market in accelerating consolidation — 146 groups control more than 75% of locations, up from 60% ten years ago.
 The dynamic echoes the consolidation wave reshaping the distribution and wholesale sector: same regional-platform logic, same pressure on independent SMEs.

-On the other, 6,040 repair shops (Statistics Canada, 2024) and close to 1,000 parts retailers — a highly fragmented fabric of Quebec SMEs.
+On the other, around 6,040 repair shops and close to 1,000 parts retailers make up a highly fragmented fabric of Quebec SMEs.

-But the most telling figure for a seller is this one: service, parts, and collision add up to 48% of average gross profit at a dealership.
-It’s "fixed ops" — not new-vehicle sales — that builds value in the buyer’s eyes.
+But the most telling figure for a seller sits elsewhere: service, parts, and collision add up to 48% of average gross profit at a dealership.
+For the buyer, it's that aftersales block — not new-vehicle sales — that builds the value of a dealership.

 Three structural forces are reshaping transactions.
-Law 29 (right to repair) secured the aftermarket business model by guaranteeing access to diagnostic data.
-The EV transition imposes a wall of CAPEX (high voltage, batteries, safety protocols) — amplified by the end of the Roulez vert program on December 31, 2026, and the federal iZEV program on March 31, 2025.
+Law 29 (right to repair) secured the business model of independent shops by guaranteeing access to diagnostic data on recent vehicles.
+The shift to electric vehicles is forcing heavy investment in equipment (high voltage, battery tables, safety protocols) — amplified by the end of the Roulez vert program on December 31, 2026, and the federal iZEV program on March 31, 2025.

 What's different about selling in automotive

-For franchised dealerships, the agreement between buyer and seller is just the first step.
-The OEM franchise agreement gives the automaker the right to approve or reject the new buyer, and often a right of first refusal (ROFR) that lets them step into the buyer’s shoes on the same terms.
+For a franchised dealership, the agreement between buyer and seller is only the first step.
+The franchise contract gives the manufacturer the right to approve or reject the new buyer based on capitalization, experience and competitive profile.

 Typical multiples